 • Must be a practicing Black Catholic

 • Exhibits a sense of call to professional ministerial leadership within the Roman Catholic Church

 • Must be actively involved in church related ministry with movement/potential towards ministerial leadership

-• Able to minister in, or on behalf of, the Archdiocese of Chicago for three years following graduation
+Full-tuition scholarships are available to applicants living in the Archdiocese of Chicago.
+Applicants from the Archdiocese commit to minister in, or on behalf of, the Archdiocese of Chicago for three years following graduation

 The Tolton Program was named after Fr.
 Augustus Tolton, born in 1854, ordained in 1866, who was the first recognized African-American priest in the United States.
 In 1887, Fr.
 Tolton became pastor of the first Catholic Church for African American Catholics in Chicago.
 A tireless minister and man of God, Fr.
 Tolton died on July 8, 1897.
 In February 24, 2010, the Archdiocese of Chicago officially petitioned the Congregation for Causes of Saints to begin the process for investigation into the life of Fr.
 Augustus Tolton.
 Fr.
 Tolton’s status is now Venerable, moving him closer to sainthood.